daitq2310/SwiftCodingConvention/README.md

 # Swift Coding Convention

 This style guide is used in Viettel Digital.
-This may be different from others you have seen.
+This may be different from others that you have seen.

 ## Table of Contents